fanoush/ds-d6/micropython/README.md

 This needs newer version of bootloader and SoftDevice so the installation is more involved than SDK11 based Espruino build.
 You need to install following 3 packages in that order

-- [patched Desay bootloader](https://github.com/fanoush/ds-d6/blob/master/fwdump/DS-D6-desay-bootloader-fix.zip) that allows upgrading to newer major versions of SoftDevice, if you skip this part, next update package will brick your device and you will need to take it apart and restore firmware via SWD debugger
+- [patched Desay bootloader](https://github.com/fanoush/ds-d6/blob/master/fwdump/DS-D6-desay-bootloader-noanim-fix.zip) that allows upgrading to newer major versions of SoftDevice, you must not skip this part otherwise next update package below [will brick](https://devzone.nordicsemi.com/f/nordic-q-a/16774/updating-from-s132-v2-0-x-to-s132-v3-0-0-with-dual-bank-bootloader-from-sdk-v11-0-0-does-not-work) your device and you will need to take it apart and restore firmware via SWD debugger
 - [adafruit bootloader](https://github.com/fanoush/ds-d6/blob/master/micropython/DS-D6-adafruit-bootloader-sd132v611.zip) with SoftDevice S132 6.1.1
 - micropython for SoftDevice S132 6.1.1 - in this folder